CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 ### 1. Bias Correction
 - **`Bias_Correction.m`**

 **Description**: This script applies a bias correction to the rainfall data using quantile mapping.
-The method adjusts the hourly rainfall gauge data to match the basin-average rainfall values derived from the Analysis of Record for Calibration (AORC) data.-
+The method adjusts the hourly rainfall gauge data to match the basin-average rainfall values derived from the Analysis of Record for Calibration (AORC) data.
+This correction was applied since the rain gauge location is outside the catchment area and here we are interested in "basin average rainfall".

 **Input**:
 - `Pr_Measured.mat`:- [date-time, hourly precipitation]